Tom Wolfe: Politics

 Wolfe's views and choice of subject material, such as mocking left-wing intellectuals in Radical Chic, glorifying astronauts in The Right Stuff, and critiquing Noam Chomsky in The Kingdom of Speech sometimes resulted in his being labeled conservative.
 Wolfe has been labeled a conservative by The New Yorker, Vanity Fair, The Washington Post, National Review, and USA Today.
 Editor Byron Dobell labelled Wolfe a reactionary; while a member of the Black Panther Party called him a racist, due to his portrayal of the party in Radical Chic.

 Wolfe rejected such labels, saying, "If I have been judged to be right wing, I think this is because of the things I have mocked."
 Wolfe opposed the American two-party system.
 In an October 2012 interview with New York magazine, he stated that he had "voted for every [presidential election] winner since I've been old enough to vote", with the exception of Bill Clinton in the 1992 election.
 Later in the interview, Wolfe said: "Our federal government is like a train on the track...
 There are people on the right and people on the left, they're yelling at it.
 The train has no choice; it's on its track!
 Everyone gets forced to the center, which is fine with me...
 I read all these things about the country fading, but if you really think about it, we're still giants!"

 Wolfe supported George W. Bush as a political candidate and said he voted for him for president in 2004 because of what he called Bush's "great decisiveness and willingness to fight".
 Bush reciprocated the admiration, and is said to have read all of Wolfe's books, according to friends in 2005.
-Wolfe supported the U.S. invasion of Afghanistan, but opposed the Iraq War.
+Wolfe enthusiastically supported the U.S. invasion of Afghanistan, but was more apprehensive about the Iraq War.

 In a 2004 interview with The Guardian, Wolfe said that his "idol" in writing about society and culture is Émile Zola.
 Wolfe described Zola as "a man of the left", one who "went out, and found a lot of ambitious, drunk, slothful and mean people out there.
 Zola simply could not—and was not interested in—telling a lie."
 In the same interview, Wolfe said that political correctness "has probably had a good effect because it is now bad manners to use racial epithets."
 However, in 2017, he attacked political correctness, mocking it as perpetual outrage.

 In 2016, Wolfe described Donald Trump as a "lovable megalomaniac...The childishness makes him seem honest."
 Wolfe later compared Trump to literary character Jay Gatsby.